 The statement infuriated the NOI leadership.
 Elijah Muhammad forbade Malcolm X from speaking publicly for 90 days.
 Along with these organizational issues, political differences between Malcolm X and Elijah Muhammad became more difficult to reconcile.

 Elijah Muhammad’s program was premised on a conservative notion of appeasement with the status quo.
-He sought to win legitimacy—but not on the basis of participating and giving leadership to the developing rebellious upsurge of the 1960s.
-Elijah Muhammad sought to promote a concept of Black capitalism, where the African American community would use the wealth it generated to enrich a Black elite that could ultimately compete with white racist ruling class on their terms.
+He sought to win legitimacy — but not on the basis of participating and giving leadership to the developing rebellious upsurge of the 1960s.
+Elijah Muhammad sought to promote a concept of Black capitalism, where the African American community would use the wealth, it generated to enrich a Black elite that could ultimately compete with the white racist ruling class on their terms.
 According to Muhammad’s views, that competition would begin when the Black elite was powerful enough.

 Malcolm X, on the other hand, was attracted to the militancy of the civil rights movement.
 His approach was characterized by no compromise with the oppressors.
 His understanding of the depths of racism in the United States led him to conclude that the present system was inherently hostile to the interests of the African American people.
 Struggle was necessary to face the challenge.
 On every issue connected to the plight of the Black masses, he never hesitated to be critical in assessing the cruelty of the existing power structure.